 Parents of a proband

-- The father of a proband does not have the disease-causing mtDNA mutation.
+- The father of a proband does not have the mtDNA pathogenic variant.

-- The mother of a proband usually has the mtDNA mutation and may or may not have symptoms.
-In some mothers, the disease-causing mutation may be undetectable in mtDNA from leukocytes and may be detected in other tissues, such as cultured skin fibroblasts, hair follicles, urinary sediment, or (most reliably) skeletal muscle.
+- The mother of a proband usually has the mtDNA pathogenic variant and may or may not have symptoms.
+In some mothers, the pathogenic variant may be undetectable in mtDNA from leukocytes and may be detected in other tissues, such as cultured skin fibroblasts, hair follicles, urinary sediment, or (most reliably) skeletal muscle.

-- Alternatively, the proband may have a de novo somatic mitochondrial mutation.
+- Alternatively, the proband may have a de novo somatic mitochondrial pathogenic variant.

 Sibs of a proband